ndronos/c-nomorph/C-as-Punk-Rock.md

 the value of the variable.. is changed to...
 There are languages that strive to be more pure in evaluation, but C allows evaluations to have side effects that change state.
+You saw another example several times above: in the evaluation of `printf("hello\n")`, the expression is replaced by a zero on success, but the evaluation is useful for the side effect of changing the state of the screen.

 (Klemens, 2015) C 101 pp. 352-353